stoneyrh/gSOAP/gsoap/doc/guide/index.md

 Finally, you need to generate Diffie-Helmann (DH) parameters for the server if you wish to use DH instead of RSA.
 There are two options:

-*  Set the `dhfile` parameter to the numeric DH prime length in bits required (for example "1024") to let the engine generate DH parameters at initialization.
-This can be time consuming.

 *  Provide a file name for the `dhfile` parameter of `::soap_ssl_server_context`.
 The file should be generated beforehand.
 To